byunw/byunw.github.io/linear-algebra.md

 On this page, I explain concepts using mathematical notation.
+What I write on this page is the representation of my understanding.

 ## What is a scalar?